PacktPublishing/Hands-On-Dependency-Injection-in-Go/README.md

 1. Use a command similar to the following (which is for ch04):
 `ACME_CONFIG=$GOPATH/src/github.com/PacktPublishing/Hands-On-Dependency-Injection-in-Go/config.json go run ./ch04/acme/main.go`

+### Special instructions for chapters 10-12

+As we have multiple files and tests in the `main` package, we cannot use the standard `go run ./ch10/acme/main.go` to run the service.

+Instead we need to modify the command to `go run ./ch10/acme/main.go ./ch10/acme/wire_gen.go`

-## Running tests for the sample service
+## Running tests for a chapter

 To run sample service for a particular chapter you can use a command similar to the follow (which is for ch04):

 1. First make sure you are in the base of this repository:
 `cd $GOPATH/src/github.com/PacktPublishing/Hands-On-Dependency-Injection-in-Go/`
 1. Use a command similar to the following (which is for ch04):
-`ACME_CONFIG=$GOPATH/src/github.com/PacktPublishing/Hands-On-Dependency-Injection-in-Go/config.json go test ./ch04/acme/...`
+`ACME_CONFIG=$GOPATH/src/github.com/PacktPublishing/Hands-On-Dependency-Injection-in-Go/config.json go test ./ch04/...`